nissl-lab/npoi/README.md

 ================
 Join us on telegram: https://t.me/npoidevs

-NOTE: Stop using QQ or wechat since big brothers are watching you
+NOTE: QQ or wechat is not recommended.

 Advantage of NPOI
 =================